reportportal/landing-aggregator/README.md

 | GITHUB_TOKEN||false|GitHUB API Token|

 ## Production deployment
-Several instances of app are supposed to be deployed to provide fault-tolerance to distribute load.
+Several instances of app should be deployed to provide fault-tolerance and distribute load.
-There is Traefik which is reverse-proxy and load-balancer which does not require any service registry and allows zero-conf discovery via Docker API.
+There is [Traefik](traefik.io) which is reverse-proxy and load-balancer which does not require any service registry and allows zero-conf discovery via Docker API.
 Example can be found [here](docker-compose.yml)